Let's debunk a dangerous myth right away: Not all fats are created equal and not all fat is unhealthy.

 7. Canned Sardines: 1,649 mg, 103% AI

 Some folks might have a hard time eating these little fish straight from the can, but adding sardines to your plate can mean good things for your health.
-A 1-cup serving contains 103 percent of the AI for omega-3s, 73 percent of the Daily Value (DV) for protein and 36 percent of the DV for vitamin D — the latter being almost unheard of in a food source.
+A 1-cup serving has about 103 percent of the AI for omega-3s, 73 percent of the Daily Value (DV) for protein and 36 percent of the DV for vitamin D — the latter being almost unheard of in a food source.

 8. Tofu: 1,467 mg, 92% AI

 Like nuts and seeds, tofu is one of the best foods high in omega-3 that's not fish.
 A 1-cup serving of tofu provides 92 percent of the AI for omega-3, and it's also a powerhouse for complete plant-based protein.
-(Complete protein, by the way, means it contains all nine essential amino acids.)
+(Complete protein, by the way, means it has all nine essential amino acids.)

 Try it in these anything-but-bland tofu recipes.